cecoulombe/social_media_app/README.md

-# "The Clan" Social Media Web Application
+# Social Media Web Application

 A small social media web application for users to interact with each other.
 This project is focused on deepening my understanding of database management and APIs while creating a platform for users to post content, comment, and connect with friends.